A suit can make you look “old-fashioned”

 Suits are so easy to wear, whether in a casual or dressy way, a woman in a suit is the sexiest thing.

-Givenchy suits gave me “Protection” against strage situations and people, because I felt so good in them.
+Givenchy suits gave me “Protection” against strange situations and people, because I felt so good in them.

-- Choose suits that have unexpected details like a zipper instead of buttons or an asymmetric skirt hem.
+- Choose an ensemble that has unexpected details like a zipper instead of buttons or an asymmetric skirt hem.